1. Typhoid Mary's real name was Mary Mallon.

 Mallon was presumed to have infected 51 people, and three of those illnesses resulted in death.
-Since she used a number of aliases, it’s possible that the true death toll could have been higher.
+Since she used a number of aliases, it’s possible the true death toll could have been higher.
 However, based on the confirmed fatalities, Typhoid Mary was not even the most lethal carrier of the typhoid germ in New York City’s history.
-In 1922, New Yorker Tony Labella reportedly caused two outbreaks that combined for more than 100 cases and five deaths.
+In 1922, New Yorker Tony Labella, a food worker, reportedly caused two outbreaks that combined for more than 100 cases and five deaths.

 3. She emigrated from Ireland as a teenager.